nosachamos/formalizer/docs/useformalizer-hook.md

 </form>
 ```

 But on it's own, it's not too useful.
-To take advantage of what Formalizer can offer you will need what this hook returns.
+To take advantage of what Formalizer can offer you will need the other items this hook returns.

 ## What it returns